lingminhao/bambu/singlecell.md

 ## **Data**

-To use Bambu at the single-cell level, you will need the
+To use Bambu at the single-cell level, you will need:

 - **reads** the read file *(.fastq.gz) from a single-cell experiment run
 - **genome** the genome file (.fasta)